TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 Mountains · Merchant Princes · Cults · Rogues · Rich Culture · Corruption

-Use the :hoverxref:`Zamoran names <zamora-names>` for naming characters and places from Zamora.
+Use the :hoverxref:`Zamorian names <zamora-names>` for naming characters and places from Zamora.

 Names by Culture